premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2014-05-02-fat-acceptance.md

 I don't think so.
 At least, I did not like being fat when I was overweight.
 For a while, let's forget reality.
 Let's assume a few scenarios.

 If I tell FA people, "Give me $100.
 I will turn you into a curvy voluptuous female forever.
 You don't have to do anything".
 How many FA people will give me $100?
 I guess everyone.
-No one is going to tell me, "Fuck off.
-I love being fat".
+No one is going to tell me, "I love being fat".

 Even if I increase the amount to $1000, I don't expect much of a difference, except that poor people will take time to earn that money.